-So it was against this backdrop that I picked up the Wall Street Journal this morning and was looking online at the changes that have now been implemented for the Medical College Admissions Test, or the MCAT.
+So it was against this backdrop that I picked up the Wall Street Journal this morning.
+I was looking online at the changes that have now been implemented for the Medical College Admissions Test, or the MCAT.
 This is a test that every student must take in order to gain admission to medical school.
-There have been many changes to the test, not the least of which is to lengthen the test from about three and half hours or three hours to seven and a half (much more rigorous in that regard), and they changed the grading scale and whatnot.
+There have been many changes to the test.
+Not the least of which is to lengthen the test.
+From about three and half hours or three hours to seven and a half (much more rigorous in that regard).
+And they changed the grading scale and whatnot.

 So one of the things it talks about in here is that, I’ll read you one little quote here, it says, “A large new section, one quarter of the test, covers psychology, sociology, and the biological foundations of behavior.
 Official review material includes concepts such as social inequality, class consciousness, racial and ethnic identity, institutional racism and discrimination, and power, privilege, and prestige,” which of course is about politics.

-So while everyone else is focused on STEM education, actually, medical schools are looking for students in the liberal arts.
-Keep that in mind as you’re getting ready to prepare for a medical education and when you are choosing which undergraduate college to attend.
+So while everyone else wants to focus on STEM education, actually, medical schools are looking for students in the liberal arts.
+Keep that in mind as you’re getting ready to prepare for a medical education.
+And when you are choosing which undergraduate college to attend.